LucasEnard/Contest-Sustainability/README.md

 In this case, you must copy paste your model, with the config, the tokenizer.json etc inside a folder inside the model folder.<br>
 Path : `src/model/yourmodelname/`

-From here you must create a new opearation, call it as you wish, go to the parameters of this operation.<br>
+From here you must create a new operation, call it as you wish, go to the parameters of this operation.<br>
 Then go to `settings` in the right tab, then in the `Python` part, then in the `%settings` part.
 Here, you can enter or modify any parameters ( don't forget to press `apply` once your are done ).<br>
 Here's the default configuration for this case :<br>